New Silk Roads - Tekla Aslanishvili and Orit Halpern - Scenes from a Reclamation

 1.1 the cultivation of waste land or land formerly under water.1

 The largest dredging ship on earth, the Athena, standing at the center of the Anaklia Deep Sea Port development, serves as a figure, a myth-image, of the recent past that may anticipate the future.
-Owned by the Dutch maritime contractor company Van Oord, its role in Phase 1 of the development project, which began in December 2017, was to dig the bed for the port and “conduct reclamation activities” for the planned smart city special economic zone and port facilities.3 Five million cubic meters of sand were dug up at record speed to create an eight-meter-high hill that stretches for hectares.4 The port was slated to start commercial operations in December 2020.
-Across the logistical landscapes of the Belt and Road Initiative, such terraforming activities serve both the hope of regaining the affluence of an imagined past and a buffer against negative futures, be those of economic volatility, security, or climate change.
+Owned by the Dutch maritime contractor Van Oord, its role in Phase 1 of the development, which began in December 2017, was to dig the bed for the port and “conduct reclamation activities” for the planned smart city special economic zone and port facilities.3 Five million cubic meters of sand were dug up at record speed to create an eight-meter-high hill that stretches for hectares.4 The port was slated to start commercial operations in December 2020.
+Across the logistical landscapes of the Belt and Road Initiative, such terraforming activities serve both the hope of regaining the affluence of an imagined past and as a buffer against negative futures, be those of economic volatility, security, or climate change.

 Anaklia (Anargia olim Heraclea), as depicted by Arcangelo Lamberti in Totius Colchidis, hodie Mengrelliae, a Corace Amne ad Phassim usque descriptio, 1654.